aquapaulo/Renpy-dynamically-loopable-animations-/README.md

 This page includes the code, examples on how to use it and the animation frames you'll need to execute the example.
-You must place the folder "animation frames" into the "images" folder.
+You must place the folder "anim_frames" into the "images" folder.

 The animation frames were rendered out in 1080p and contain a sphere moving from point A to B then to C. I suggest creating a new project at 1080p and testing it out to see if it works correctly.